baezor/philips-react-hello-world/README.md

-# Hello World React Philips
+# Phillips Hue React App 💡

-> Getting started with Phillips Hue API.
+> React app to control your Hue lights

 ## Setup project

 ### Requirements:

 1. Philips Hub
 2. API of your bridge
 3. Node and NPM